farmerbb/Taskbar/lib/README.md

 ### Changelog

+**v2.1.0**
+* Includes all changes from Taskbar 6.1
+* Prompts for enabling system alert window and usage access permissions now use the actual name of the app

+_Known issues:_
+* libtaskbar currently does not support launchers with a targetSdkVersion of 30 or higher

 **v2.0.0**
 * Includes all changes from Taskbar 6.0
 * libtaskbar components now run in a separate process from the rest of the app
 * The "Enable freeform windows" developer option is now required, in addition to "Force desktop mode"

-_Known issues:_
-* libtaskbar currently does not support launchers with a targetSdkVersion of 30 or higher

 **v1.0.1**
 * Includes all changes from Taskbar 5.0.1